ahadji05/ahadji05.github.io/index.markdown

 high-level languages like Python.

-I am specializing in parallel processing and high-performance computing, so technologies like CUDA, MPI, and OpenMP are my tools to torturing the hell out of hardware!
+I am specializing in parallel processing and high-performance computing, so technologies like CUDA, MPI, and OpenMP are my tools to torturing the hell out of hardware \hj